Singyuan/Discrete-Gaussian-Curvature/README.md

 >Mixed Area is to be added.

 ## Introduction
-This is a method of discrete Gaussian Curvature operator.
+This is a method of discrete Gaussian curvature operator.
+Please refer to Meyer et al. [1] and https://singyuan.github.io/materials/ntu/gausscurv.html .

 ## Quick start
 1. Visit the folder "exp".